jclouds/jclouds-examples/blobstore-karaf-shell/README.md

 # blobstore-karaf-shell

-This is a simple examples that demonstrates the use of blob store from within Apache Karaf Runtime.
+This is a simple examples that demonstrates the using a [BlobStore](http://jclouds.apache.org/start/blobstore/) provider from within [Apache Karaf](http://karaf.apache.org/) Runtime.

 This example adds two osgi shell commands, that read and write to a blobstore.
 The context of the blobstore can be configured via OSGi Configuration Admin, which allows the switching blobstore contexts (providers, keys etc) "on the fly".
 ## Build